 - Choose Indexes as applicable to your Splunk design and use.

-- Click Review located at the top of the page, click Review.
+- At the top of the page, click Review.

-- On the Review page, review your inputs, and click Submit at the top of the page
+- On the Review page, review your inputs, and click Submit at the top of the page.

 You should see the message Token has been created successfully.
 You will need the token, index, source and resolvable hostname or IP address of your Splunk instance.